 An agreement to pay tuition is an annual commitment, which begins upon completion of the enrollment agreement.
-If you have re-enrolled an existing student or registered a new student for the following school year, St. Philip's expects all tuition contracts for the payment of tuition be honored in full.
+If you have re-enrolled an existing student or registered a new student for the following school year, all tuition contracts for the payment of tuition must be honored in full.